Ignite-Laboratories/Enigmaneering/enigma0/E0 - The Neural Impulse Engine.md

 The devil is in the details, as they say - so rather than trying to explain everything at once I'd like to try breaking it into logical steps.
-As I progress through them, I'll explain the logic and reasoning in my choices and provide perpetually working examples for each.
+As I progress through them, I'll explain the logic and reasoning in my choices and provide perpetually working solutions for each.

-Rather than constructing this component by component, I intend to provide the philosophical reasoning behind the project and why each step was executed.
+Rather than constructing this component by component, I intend to provide the philosophical reasoning behind the project and how each solution was found.
 This is not to bore, it's quite literally how this work came into creation in the first place - _through reflection and introspection!_

 As we explore the concepts of creating conscious systems, we must also be conscious of ourselves =)